The Best Robo-Advisers for Seniors

 Cons About Betterment Digital

-- High fees for financial advice packages
+- High account balance requirements for financial advice packages

 - Limited investment products